What is Archaeology

 Careers in Archaeology

 Archaeology is one of the fields that has a very broad career scope.
 The candidates have access to diverse job opportunities after they complete their studies.
 Archaeology is one of the best choices you can make to pursue a career for your future.
 There are plenty of career opportunities that are available in the field of Archaeology.
-India is a country which has a rich cultural heritage based on which the need and demand for professionals in the field of Archaeology are high in India.
+India is a country that has a rich cultural heritage based on which the need and demand for professionals in the field of Archaeology are high in India.

 The students who are qualified in Archaeology can opt for a career in government as well as private sectors.
 In this profession, the jobs are mostly offered to the ones who have an interest in studying the past.
-The desired candidates can also find jobs in the Government sectors by giving some examinations.
+The desired candidates can also find jobs in the Government sector by giving some examinations.
 They can be hired as tourist guides, heritage managers, interpreters’ resource persons, or trip organisers in tourism.

 The professionals in Archaeology indeed have a great scope for jobs as well as research in the various colleges and universities.